Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 • your birth plan

-• how your pregnancy has gone
+• your pregnancy and general health

 • your baby’s movements